tedward03/codeTest/ReadMe.md

 ![alt text](http://url/to/img.png)

-That might be sufficient for the needs set fourth, the same information can be saved, but there are modifications to those tables that must be done.
+That might not be sufficient for the needs set fourth.
+The same information can be saved, but there are modifications to those tables that must be done.

 ![alt text](http://url/to/img.png)

 Here a quick run down of the final Entity model designed

-As we can see there is a local database side ( mobile ) and a server side (server) Some of the fields do need explaining
+As we can see there is a local database side ( mobile ) and a server side ( server ) Some of the fields do need explaining

 ..i   isOnServer